statgen/SLURM-examples/README.md

 sbatch --depend=afterok:${job_id} --wrap="Rscript mymergescript.R"
 ```

 :frog: _If a dependency condition was never satified, then the dependent job will remain in the SLURM queue with status **DependencyNeverSatisfied**.
-In this case, you need to cancel such job manually with `scancel` command.
-Quack quack_
+In this case, you need to cancel such job manually with `scancel` command._

 ## Monitoring jobs